What camera did you use to take that?

 If you want a picture as a screen on your smartphone, to use and post on social media and email to your family or friends; then use your smartphone; it is the perfect and ideal solution, plus all the functions can be carried out with the smartphone.

 But if you need an image to be enlarged to billboard size and digitally enhanced, then a more professional camera system will be required.
-It will also need to be supported by the latest imaging software, on some high speed and powerful modern computers and this could easily be several days of work.
-First waiting for the weather condition, sun direction and right time of day when the photograph is taken, then the work on digital enhancements until clients are happy.
+Plus, waiting for the weather condition, sun direction and right time of day when the photograph is taken, then the work on digital enhancements until clients are happy.
+Which will also need to be supported by the latest imaging software, on some high speed and powerful modern computers and this could easily be several days of work.

 For what it is worth and my recommendation; stick with the camera you have, no matter what it is, and learn to be able to use it better, to understand fully how you can control it and become more creative with it.
 You may then get someone ask you – What camera did you use to take that?

-Note: The photographs here are of The Thiepval Memorial; a major war memorial to soldiers who died during the Battle of the Somme in the First World War with no known grave, taken during a photo shoot in France.
+Note: The photographs here are of The Thiepval Memorial, on the Somme battlefield in France, taken for a magazine commission.
+The memorial a major war memorial to soldiers who died during the Battle of the Somme in the First World War with no known grave, taken during a photo shoot in France.